ICPSR/mica-website/team.markdown

 [Elizabeth Yakel](http://www.si.umich.edu/people/elizabeth-yakel) is a Professor and Associate Dean for Academic Affairs in UMSI.

-[Elizabeth Moss]() is a Senior Associate Librarian at ICPSR.
+[Elizabeth Moss](https://www.rd-alliance.org/users/elizabeth-moss) is a Senior Associate Librarian at ICPSR.

-[David Bleckley]() is a Data Project Manager at ICPSR.
+[David Bleckley](https://mcommunity.umich.edu/#profile:dbleckle) is a Senior Project Manager at ICPSR.

 [Sara Lafia](http://saralafia.com/) is a Postdoctoral Research Fellow at ICPSR.

+[Lizhou Fan](https://www.si.umich.edu/people/lizhou-fan) is a Graduate Student Research Assistant in the School of Information.

+[Morgan Wofford](https://www.si.umich.edu/people/morgan-wofford) is a Graduate Student Research Assistant in the School of Information.

+[Katherine Polasek](https://mcommunity.umich.edu/person/polasek) was an Undergraduate Student Research Assistant in the School of Information.

+**Personnel (former)**

-[Jeremy York]() is a Graduate Student Research Assistant in the School of Information.
+[Jeremy York](https://mcommunity.umich.edu/person/jjyork) was a Graduate Student Research Assistant in the School of Information.

-[Faye Polasek]() is an Undergraduate Student Research Assistant in the School of Information.
+[Faye Polasek](https://mcommunity.umich.edu/person/fpolasek) was an Undergraduate Student Research Assistant in the School of Information.

 **Funding**